sfban/Function_finder/README.md

 * Spark-cluster (4 nodes: 1 master and 3 works) was used to read data from AWS S3 and to process the data, i.e., to extract the repository name, class name, function name, function input, and function output, and repo_id from each report.

-* PostgreSQL was used to save the final table for querying.
+* PostgreSQL(AWS RDS) was used to save the final table for querying.

 * Flask was used for visualization and user interface.

 ## 3. Data Engineer Challenge

-* There is duplicated repo_name + function_name reports.
+* There are duplicated repo_name + function_name reports.

    * Three cases: different input parameters, different classes, and different repo_ids.

-* Add Index for fast query in the final PostgreSQL table.
+* Add Index in the final PostgreSQL table for fast query though user interface.

 ## 4. Source code

+* Test: csv and json read tests, textfile .vs. sqlContext

 * Duplication_check: test code to check the duplicated repo_name + function_name cases.